Evolution of the permit system

 - patients receiving treatment in a hospital emergency department or a day procedure centre

-- Note: Each of the above exceptions includes a period not exceeding 7 days following the release or discharge of the person from the corresponding establishments.
+- Note: Each of the preceding exceptions includes a period not exceeding 7 days following the release or discharge of the person from the corresponding establishments.

 - Residents being treated in a residential aged care service